rvenegas5/web-js/README.md

 # web-js
-Website developed only HTML5, CSS3 and Vanilla JavaScript
+Website developed only with HTML5, CSS3 and Vanilla JavaScript